Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Penalty Heartbreak and Tough Tasks

 Along with Vietnam were seven other quarterfinalists - including Australia, who survived barely in its first Asian Cup.
 He scored Australia’s initial World Cup goal in 2006 in Kaiserslautern, Germany.
-In Bangkok, Tim Cahill scored Australia’s maiden Asian Cup goal - a stoppage-time goal that helped Australia salvage a 1-1 draw with Oman.
+Tim Cahill scored Australia’s maiden Asian Cup goal in Bangkok - a stoppage-time goal that helped Australia salvage a 1-1 draw with Oman.
 Australia’s campaign got worse after a 3-1 loss against Iraq and was in danger of an early elimination.
 Against Thailand, Australia got a breakthrough when it mattered the most.
-Havings once infamously scored a late own goal against Paraguay last October; Michael Beauchamp opened the scoring in the 21st minute with his first goal for Australia.
+Havings once scored a late own goal against Paraguay last October; Michael Beauchamp opened the scoring in the 21st minute with his first goal for Australia.

-IR Iran’s quarterfinal would be a revival of one of Asia’s best rivalry was revisited with South Korea.
+IR Iran’s quarterfinal would be a revival of one of Asia’s best rivalry with South Korea.
 IR Iran and South Korea were meeting at the Asian Cup quarterfinals for a fourth successive tournament.
 However, for the first time in 30 years, the two teams played to a scoreless draw.
 With IR Iran’s captain Mehdi Mahdavikia missing on his nation’s second attempt, South Korea took advantage and advanced to the semifinals with a 4-2 decision.

 Finishing second behind IR Iran in its group, Uzbekistan had reached its highest ranking at 45th, with a notable result being a 2-0 victory over Iraq before the tournament.
 Despite losing its opening match, Uzbekistan recovered to win two games thanks to the offense.
 Uzbekistan scored only five goals in the 2004 Asian Cup; it would score five against Malaysia in Kuala Lumpur’s Bukit Jalil Stadium.
-Maksim Shatskikh opened and closing the scoring in that match.
+Maksim Shatskikh opened and closed the scoring in that match.

 Uzbekistan's Five Goal Performance